amazon Nikon Df reviews

 Function

-The focus of this product is on the focus system, Nikon Df inherits the focus system from the Nikon D610.
+This is on making sure of auto focusing, Nikon Df borrowed the Nikon D610’s focus system.
 Users can enjoy the freedom of composition thanks to Df’s 39-point AF autofocus system.
-The camera also has a variety of AF modes such as fixed focus, motion, monotone, 3D tracking and auto area selection.
-Nikon Df ensures fast focusing in a large range, even with moving subjects.
+The camera also has several other AF modes: fixed focus, motion, monotone, 3D tracking, and auto-area selection.
+Furthermore, Nikon Df ensures high-speed focusing within a wide range even in moving subjects.

 where can you get a Nikon Df online